Minor High School: History

 Minor High School was established to serve the communities of McDonald's Chapel, Edgewater, Mulga, Bayview, Minor Heights, Docena, Crumley Chapel, Sandusky, Hillview, Westwood, Adamsville, Cardiff, Forestdale, Graysville, and Brookside.
 On February 13, 1922, Minor High School, named for John W. Minor, opened to 95 students.
-Serving as principal was Mr. W. C. Petty.
-According to The Birmingham Post, Minor was the "pride and joy" of the Jefferson County Board of Education, costing $100,000 ($75,000 for the building and $25,000 for equipment).
+The school's principal was Mr. W. C. Petty.
+According to The Birmingham Post, Minor was described as the "pride and joy" of the Jefferson County Board of Education, costing $100,000 ($75,000 for the building and $25,000 for equipment).

 Minor's first full year of operation began on September 11, 1922.
-With a faculty of seven, Minor served grades nine through twelve and consisted of a 301-member student body.
+With a faculty of seven, Minor served grades nine through twelve and had a student body of 301-members.
 In addition, Minor also established its athletic program, fielding a football team, a girls' basketball team, and a tennis club the same year.
 In June 1923, Minor graduated its first class of fourteen seniors.

 Catastrophe struck at 6:30 a.m. on Friday, January 22, 1926, when a fire, originating in the chemistry laboratory, consumed the school and forced its temporary closure.
 Minor reopened its doors in 1927 after the main building was rebuilt.
 A gymnasium, extra classrooms, and a library were added later.

 From its first season in 1922, Friday night football was a community event, but because of inadequate facilities, most football games were played at the opponent's field.
 In 1953, through the efforts of the communities served, Minor built a lighted football field and stadium.
 A press box was later added in 1960.

 Minor experienced various expansions through the years: an office wing and classrooms in 1963, a lunchroom and band room in 1970, additional classrooms when Dixie Junior High School became available, and a new field house and gymnasium.
 These additions doubled the campus size.

 In the late 1980s, Minor faced the task of renovation.
 Instead of refurbishing the school's old building, the Jefferson County Board of Education decided to retire the old school and build a new facility that would expand the school to include the 9th grade.
 In September 1988, classes began in the new building located in Adamsville.
 In 1996, a new lighted stadium was built at the Adamsville site.
 The 2001-2002 school year opened with a new wing consisting of seventeen new classrooms and three science labs.
 The necessity of a second gymnasium was soon evident.
 In 2002-2003, a new practice gymnasium was added to the campus.
 Working in conjunction with Wal-Mart and the Jefferson County Commission, Minor High School is currently building several practice athletic fields with a projected use by the soccer, softball, and football teams as well as a secondary practice location for the band.